Nexmo/station/_partials/stitch/guides/outbound-pstn-calling/ios.md

 platform: ios
 ---

-# Nexmo In-App to Phone Calling, or, Outbound PSTN Calling for iOS with Swift
+# Outbound PSTN Calling for iOS with Swift

-In this getting started guide we'll cover how to make an outbound PSTN call from your Android app using the Nexmo Stitch SDK.
+In this getting started guide we'll cover how to make an outbound PSTN call from your iOS app using the Nexmo Stitch SDK.

 ## Concepts